RocketChat/docs-old/3. Installing and Updating/2. Deployment Options/CentOS 7.md

-# Install Rocket.Chat on Centos 7
+# Deploying Rocket.Chat on Centos 7

 The following was tested with Vultr and Digital Ocean.
 Should work on Linode too.